Before commencing any course of study in the wonderful

 Accreditation and industry regulators on a global scale (people who ensure the success and well-being of this industry for your benefit and the market you fill) have forbidden offering legitimate massage training through online-only formats.
 Even online components that include in-class training under a therapist are below standard and do not certify you as a professional, as many shortcuts, incorrect procedures and bad habits and practices are passed down by "trainers" who do not meet the criteria of accredited therapy education.

 Online accreditation only accredits the platform you learn in or the course structure, not the course qualification.
-All legitimate online learning platforms specify that Massage Therapy training courses online are not complete qualifications and require class training through an accredited training provider.
+All legitimate online learning platforms specify that online massage therapy training courses do not meet the qualifications required and require class training through an accredited training provider.

-There is a certifiable danger that online students are learning incorrect, unidentifiable techniques via video footage.
-Learning wrong techniques via online videos is a certainty, and learning techniques from a therapist or a "trainer" who is not qualified to teach you according to education best practices, find themselves facing extreme difficulties, potential legal issues, unhappy or injured clients, and completely removed from what the therapy industry stands for.
+There is a significant risk that online students are learning incorrect, unidentifiable techniques via video footage.
+Learning wrong techniques via online videos is a certainty, and learning techniques from a therapist or a 'trainer' who is not qualified to teach you according to education best practices can lead to extreme difficulties, potential legal issues, unhappy or injured clients, and tarnished reputation of the therapy industry.

-Unfortunately, due to lockdowns, many institutions falsely claimed that online training was enough and continue to push this lucrative and unjustifiable bad practice; when questioned, they may offer personal training but are not accredited or equipped to train you to authentic industry requirements physically.
-This is to the detriment of the interested persons' and the detriment of massage clients and the demise of massage therapy.
+Unfortunately, due to lockdowns, many institutions falsely claimed that online training was enough and continue to push this lucrative and unjustifiable bad practice; when questioned, they may offer personal training but are not accredited or equipped to physically train you to authentic industry requirements.
+This is to the detriment of the interested persons, the detriment of massage clients, and the demise of massage therapy.

-Furthermore, such students are not given the experience or the correct industry reflection.
+Online students are not given the experience or the correct industry reflection, which is crucial for understanding and adapting to industry standards.

 Massage Courses in Gauteng and Western Cape